 Tradition tells us that, if the day is a sunny one and the groundhog sees his shadow, he will be scared and will retreat back into his burrow.
-Then, winter weather will last at least another six weeks.
+This means that winter weather will last at least another six weeks.

 Although several states have adopted their own groundhog for this day, the official groundhog is thought to be Punxsutawney Phil, who lives at Gobbler’s Knob near Punxsutawney, Pennsylvania.

-In Punxsutawney, Pennsylvania, modern customs involve early morning celebrations to watch the groundhog emerge from its burrow as well as day long festivities happening, as well.
+In Punxsutawney, Pennsylvania, modern customs involve early morning celebrations to watch the groundhog emerge from its burrow.
+There are also other day long festivities happening, as well.

 Murray played the part of a weatherman, covering Groundhog Day festivities in PA., who found himself in a time loop where the same day was repeated over and over.

-The tradition of Groundhog Day dates back to the time when early German settlers in Pennsylvania had a tradition that if the sun was shining on Candlemas Day (February 2) – the snow would still be falling in May.
+The tradition of National Groundhog Day dates back to the arrival of early German settlers in Pennsylvania.
+They had a tradition that predicted if the sun was shining on Candlemas Day (February 2) – the snow would still be falling in May.

 If Candlemas be fair and bright,